To build a high-quality backlink profile, you need to stop working on building links and start working on earning links.

 Take a look at the partnership between Chupamobile and KISSmetrics.
-They needed a conversion carrot for their emails and, so this lead gen page was created.
-The page converted 44 percent right off the bat.
+They needed a conversion carrot for their emails and, so a lead gen page was created.
+The page converted 44% right off the bat.

 Or, how about this repair guide.
 This guide currently has 31 linking root domains, 13,841 social shares, and a Page Authority of 74.
 Why does this work?

 - The interactive features engage the audience.

 - The content helps customers solve problems, in turn, making them happier.